-Need-based aid is offered to eligible applicants and their families through the University Office of Student Financial Assistance.
+Need-based aid is offered to eligible applicants and their families through the IU Student Central.
 Applicants are encouraged, but not required, to apply for need-based assistance.
-To do so, applicants must complete the Free Application for Federal Student Aid (FAFSA) available at http://www.fafsa.ed.gov/.
+To do so, applicants must complete the Free Application for Federal Student Aid (FAFSA) available at https://studentaid.gov.
 Please note that international students are not eligible for need-based financial aid.